FG cracks down on petrol marketers, orders end to smuggling

-The meeting was attended by the Inspector General of Police, the Director of DSS, representative of the EFCC, downstream regulator and petroleum product marketers.
+The meeting was attended by the Inspector General of Police, the Director of DSS, a representative of the EFCC, the downstream regulator and petroleum product marketers.

 Gen. Irabor warned marketers that the chaos in the oil and gas industry was a major concern to the government and would not be tolerated any further.

-Kyari disclosed that there was over 730 million litres of petrol in depots across the country and it was supplying an average of 65 million litres per day to marketers.
+Kyari disclosed that there were over 730 million litres of petrol in depots across the country and it was supplying an average of 65 million litres per day to marketers.

-He pointed out massive smuggling of the products to neigbouring countries for the problem, insisting that downstream operators were responsible for the smuggling.
+He pointed out massive smuggling of the products to neighbouring countries for the problem, insisting that downstream operators were responsible for the smuggling.

 He accused depot operators of selling to filling station owners above approved ex-depot price,

 According to him, “We do have a challenge of a very monumental proportion and the solution to this challenge is in this room.
-There is a crisis around fuel distribution and this has resulted in a number of issues which have taken a different dimension which is clearly unanticipated.
+There is a crisis around fuel distribution and this has resulted in a number of issues which have taken a different dimension and are clearly unanticipated.

 “The reality is that we are not dealing with a supply problem.
 As we speak now we have 831 million litres in marine and in the various depots we have up to 738 million litres of fuel in depots that are documented on all platforms”.